 AACR-Triple Negative Breast Cancer Foundation Research Fellowship

 An outstanding challenge in the cancer immunotherapy field is to devise strategies to vaccinate the majority of triple-negative breast cancer (TNBC) patients who do not respond to immune-checkpoint blockade against their own individual tumor.
 Local tumor radiotherapy (RT) represents a promising partner for immunotherapy due to its ability to convert the tumor into an in situ vaccine by enhancing both, tumor antigens expression and release, and the production by irradiated cancer cells of inflammatory signals activating dendritic cells.
 However, multiple barriers exist in the tumor that preclude efficient in situ vaccination by RT, such as the upregulation of the “don’t-eat-me” signal provided by the CD47-SIRPα pathway.
 Indeed, CD47 expression correlates with poor-prognosis molecular subtypes, such as TNBC.
-Thus, Dr Lhuillier proposes to determine the effects of RT combined with SIRPα blockade on the phagocytic cells functions and on the development of anti-tumor immunity and abscopal responses in vivo using a TNBC mouse model.
+Thus, Dr Lhuillier has been determining the effects of RT combined with SIRPα blockade on phagocytic cells functions and on the development of anti-tumor immunity and abscopal responses in vivo using a TNBC mouse model.

 Acknowledgement of Support